 In May 2019, the amendment to the Federal Labor Law was effective, with respect to the labor justice, association freedom and collective negotiation.
 Accordingly, new authorities and labor courts were created and provisions related to a mandatory pre-judicial conciliatory proceeding were incorporated, new procedural rules were established for labor actions and the collective rights of employees were guaranteed, including democracy and transparency of the union, in addition, new provisions to prevent and fight against discrimination and labor violence were included, among others.
-We expect the Federal Center of Conciliation and Labor Registry to be in duties and to apply the new procedure applicable to the execution, review, termination or amendment of collective agreements, including the patterns (i) no interference should occur in the collective matters of the employees, (ii) the unions must prove that they represent the employees, and (iii) the employees must state their consent to the terms and conditions of the collective agreements.
+As the Federal Center of Conciliation and Labor Registry is already in duties, the new procedure applicable to the execution, review, termination or amendment of collective agreements have been implemented, including the patterns (i) no interference should occur in the collective matters of the employees, (ii) the unions must prove that they represent the employees, and (iii) the employees must state their consent to the terms and conditions of the collective agreements.

-With these changes, we expect that in the following years to disappear the collective agreements executed with the unions that do not actively represent the employees, and giving rise to a more unionized activity in Mexico.
-We cannot assure that these changes will not adversely affect our business, our financial position and the results of operations.
-Approximately, 10% of the Company's employees are affiliated to unions.
+With these changes, we expect that as from May 1, 2023 to disappear the collective agreements executed with the unions that do not actively represent the employees, and giving rise to a more unionized activity in Mexico.
+We cannot assure that these changes will not adversely affect our business, financial position and the results of operations.
+Approximately, 9% of the Company's employees are affiliated to unions.
 If the Company is involved in labor conflicts provoking strikes or certain stoppages, the cost of operations of the Company may increase, its sales may decrease and the relations with its clients may deteriorate, which may adversely and significantly affect the activities, the financial position, the results of operation, the cash flows and the Company's perspectives, as well as the market price of its Shares.